The Data Center Rundown

 Read at Data Center Knowledge→

-Duos Technologies successfully concluded a $65 million public offering designated to accelerate its strategic expansion into the edge artificial intelligence sector.
+Duos Technologies successfully concluded a public offering valued at $65 million to finance its ongoing expansion efforts in the edge artificial intelligence sector.

 Read at Data Center POST→